Get free shipping on all orders - Ends Sunday!

 The early stages of testicular cancer in dogs are listed below.

-• Stage I or Localized Tumor: A lump on the testicle is palpable, and there is a slight swelling or asymmetry in the testicles, but the cancer is confined to the testicle and has not spread to nearby lymph nodes or other tissues.
+• Stage I or Localized Tumor: A lump on the testicle is palpable, and there is a slight inflammation or asymmetry in the testicles, but the cancer is confined to the testicle and has not spread to nearby lymph nodes or other tissues.

 Do Senior Dogs Get Testicular Cancer?